How senior Maia Cella is keeping alive Wisconsin women's soccer's tradition of strong midfielders

 “I knew I wasn’t finished yet,” Cella said.
 “It didn’t feel like how I wanted it to end my career here.
 It also felt like the really right decision because I wanted more experience and more time with my teammates.”

-The Badgers are 7-3-3 overall and 2-2-1 in conference play.
-They sit in seventh place in the Big Ten with their two most recent losses coming against 11th place Penn State and second place Purdue.
+The Badgers are 7-3-3 overall and 2-2-1 in Big Ten Conference play.
+They sit in seventh place, with their two most recent losses coming against 11th-place Penn State and second-place Purdue.

 She is a dominant force at center midfielder who often works behind the scenes creating opportunities, though she is rarely the one who shoots on goal.